-So, we thought, what if we gave writers a place that was exclusively for these stories?
+So, we thought, what would happen if we created a space that was exclusively for these odd-length oddities?
 What if we set writers the task of purposely writing a story too long for flash fiction markets but briefer than most short stories that appear in traditional short story markets?
 What sorts of unique, interesting tales might we get?
-We hope to find out.
+We plan to find out.

-Collected herein will be a series of tales that slip between the scopes the various publications are generally looking for.
+Collected herein will be a series of tales that are innovative, structurally or narratively, in ways unique to this story length.
 These are fast reads, but there are many of them, and they will stay with you.
-Upon a successful funding of this project, Calendar of Fools will have an open call period for small, misfit stories that will live alongside the ones by our accomplished anchor authors.
+Soon, Calendar of Fools will have an open call period for small, misfit stories that will live alongside the ones by our accomplished anchor authors.
 Come up with those odd ideas and send them to us.

 Stories by: